 Looking Back at Frozen’s Journey on Broadway

-Frozen earned Tony Award nods for Best Musical, Best Score for Kristen Anderson-Lopez and Robert Lopez, and Best Book for Jennifer Lee.
-Frozen also featured choreography by Rob Ashford, sets and costumes by Christopher Oram, lighting design by Natasha Katz, sound design by Peter Hylenski, video design by Finn Ross, puppet design by Micahel Curry, hair design by David Brian Brown, makeup by Anne Ford-Coates, and special effects by Jeremy Chernick.
-For the full cast and creative team, visit PlaybillVault.com/Frozen.
+Frozen featured sets and costumes by Christopher Oram, lighting design by Natasha Katz, sound design by Peter Hylenski, video design by Finn Ross, puppet design by Micahel Curry, hair design by David Brian Brown, makeup by Anne Ford-Coates, and special effects by Jeremy Chernick.
+Visit the Playbill Vault for the complete cast and creative team.

 The first international production of the musical musical opened in Australia in December 2020.
 When tenable, Disney Theatrical Productions intends to resume the Frozen North American tour and open international stagings in London, Japan, and Germany later in 2021.
 Elements from the Broadway production will be repurposed for these engagements to reduce cost and waste.